Welcome to today's edition of the Rush 24-7 podcast.

 And one more thing on the campaign.

-Florida and Michigan in the Democrat in the Democrat process are coming under scrutiny, or as you know, it looks as though neither it's it's pretty assured that neither nominee will go into Denver with two thousand and twenty-four delegates needed to get the nomination.
+Florida and Michigan in the Democrat process are coming under scrutiny or, as you know, it looks as though neither.

 The DNC decertified these delegates because they were leapfrogging ahead of a normal process.

-Everybody wants to be first ahead of Iowa, ahead of New Hampshire, and Florida and Michigan said, no, we're we're we're not gonna pay attention to what the Democrat National Committee wants.
+Everybody wants to be first, ahead of Iowa, ahead of New Hampshire, and Florida and Michigan said, no we're, we're not going to pay attention to what the Democrat National Committee wants.

-We're gonna put our primary where we want it.
+We're going to put our primary where we want it.

-We're gonna put our caucus or and our primary where we want it.
+We're going to put our caucus and or primary where we want it.

-Now there seems to be unanimity that, well, you gotta do something about Florida and Michigan because you can't go in there without having those states represented.
+Now there seems to be unanimity that well, you got to do something about Florida and Michigan, because you can't go in there without having those states represented.

 I'm confused here.

-I'm Jason Lewis on this open line Friday, in for El Rushbow behind the golden EIB mic in the Northern Command.
+I'm Jason Lewis on this open line Friday in for El Rushbo behind the golden EIB mic in the Northern Command, your phone calls at 1-800-282-2882 coming right up.

-It is open line Friday on the Rush Limbaugh program, back behind the Golden EIB mic and the Attila the Hun chair in the Northern Command at the Limbaugh Institute for Advanced Conservative Studies.
+I'm back behind the golden EIB Mike in the Attila the Hun chair in the Northern Command at the Limbaugh Institute for Advanced Conservative Studies.

 Rush will be back on Monday.

-Roger, you're on the Excellence and Broadcasting Network with me, Jason.
+Roger, you're on the Excellence in Broadcasting Network with me, Jason.

 Hi.